Xe/site/blog/the-universal-design-2015-10-17.markdown

 ---

-\* Link here: http://hidduc-posmeg.urbit.org/home/pub/hoon-intro/ as of publishing this revision of the article hidduc's urbit is offline, so they cannot be accessed at the moment.
-If that link fails, the source code for it is apparently [here](https://bitbucket.org/zaphar/hoon-intro/src/6a69c2048036f3e6d4ea1ef065577adf0b21be5f/0/hymn.hook?at=default&fileviewer=file-view-default).
-Thanks `mst` on Freenode!

 For comments on this article, please feel free to email me, poke me in `#geek` on `irc.ponychat.net` (my nick is Xena, on freenode it is Xe), or leave thoughts at one of the places this article has been posted.